Malta Work Visa

 Malta Work Visa Eligibility

-Eligibility for Malta Single Permit
+Eligibility for Malta Key Employee Initiative (KEI)

 Eligibility for Malta EU Blue Card

-• Highly skilled individuals are eligible to apply
+• Highly skilled individuals are eligible to apply.

-• Salary must be at least 1.5 times the average salary paid in Malta
+• Salary must be at least 1.5 times the average salary paid in Malta — approximately €38,628/year (₹34.7 lakh/year) for 2026.
+Verify the current figure with Identità Malta as it is updated annually.

 Who is eligible to work in Malta?